adnaniazi/krauseNiazi2019Analyses/README.md

 should be possible to reproduce the analysis on any other operating system.)

+## Pre-requisites

+You must have:

+1. A working installation of git

+2. R (version 3.6.0 or above)

 ## Getting started

-To clone the project, a working installation of git is required.
-Open a terminal in the directory of your choice and execute:
+To clone the project, open a terminal in the directory of your choice and execute:

 ``` sh
 git clone https://github.com/adnaniazi/krauseNiazi2019Analyses.git